tgarnier067/gmm-bayesian-growth/notebooks/README.md

 # Optimal Bayesian estimation of Gaussian mixtures with growing number of components

-Python code for replicating the simulation results in the paper "Optimal Bayesian estimation of Gaussian mixtures with growing number of components" [[arXiv]](https://arxiv.org/abs/2007.09284)
+Python code for replicating and deepen the simulation results in the paper "Optimal Bayesian estimation of Gaussian mixtures with growing number of components" [[arXiv]](https://arxiv.org/abs/2007.09284).
+This work explores practical implications of replacing Gaussian components with t-Student components.

 ## Experiments

-* Mixing distribution estimation: `test_mixing.py`
+* Gaussian mixing distribution estimation: `test_mixing.py`
-* The number of components estimation: `test_ncomp.py`
+* Student t mixing distribution estimation: `Notebook_merged_student.ipynb`

 ## Methods